Olga von Root: Revolution and stage career

 Root was educated at the Smolny Institute of Noble Maidens in Saint Petersburg, where she trained as a singer. at the age of fifteen, she ran away and took up performing with a troop of Romani performers, learning their music and dances from Nikolai Kroutchine.
 She was later found and returned to her family.

-During the October Revolution, Olga von Root's family moved from Moscow to Kyiv.
+During the October Revolution, Olga von Root's family moved from Moscow to Kiev.
 Her father, loyal to Nicholas II of Russia, commanded troops in the White Army throughout the war.
 To support her family while her father was off fighting, Root began singing in cabarets and night clubs.
 She was rounded up with other members of the White Movement by Bolsheviks during a raid, imprisoned, and was ordered to be executed.
 Her life was spared after a Bolshevik colonel, who recognized her from the stage, released her.
 The colonel later spared her mother and siblings from arrest during a raid on their home.
 The colonel informed Root that her father would be granted amnesty if he defected from the White Army and joined the Red Army.
 She wrote to her father and persuaded him to change sides, after which he took a post as an instructor at the Soviety Military Academy.

 During the rise of Communism, Root became a star of the stage, as a singer and actress, performing under the name of Olga Vadina.
 She was one of the top stars of post-Revolutionary Russia's concert theatre and married her manager.
 She performed a program of Romani ballads at a theatre in Paris, later performing in other European capitals.

 While living in New York City with her second husband, Armand Hammer, Root worked with a musician to transcribe Russian and Romani music that she learned throughout her training.